Rich Reel

 Square Dance Calling

-I call and teach for Western Star Dancers
+I call and teach for Western Star Dancers,

-and El Camino Reelers
+El Camino Reelers

 I first picked up a mic at the GCA caller school